teambit/docs/docs/getting-started/creating-components.md

 ---
-id: creating-a-component
+id: creating-components
-title: Creating a Component
+title: Creating Components
 ---

-Bit requires that every component is in it's own folder.
-To create a button component we need to create a button folder.
+Bit tracks component folders so everything belonging to that component should live in that folder and should have an `index.ts` as main entry file.

 ```shell
 mkdir button